Naxaes/CI-server/README.md

 # CI-server

+## Summary
+The goal of this project is to implements a small continuous integration CI server.
+We use Github as our development platform and C++ as the language.
+The CI server only contains some core features of continuous integration like compilation, testing and notification.

 ## Compiling

 This is one way to compile the project on a linux/debian based machine while in the project dir.